 What is Iliatha and why should I care?

+Iliatha is one of the original 4 Great Nations (subfactions) for Lumineth.
 The narrative for Iliatha relates to one aspect of the experimentation with volatile magic that nearly brought down the Lumineth Race, namely magical cloning.

 Iliatha is Matriarchal and focussed on life and improvement through “propagation” and “communal and generational change”.

 This extended to creating “clone-twins” and even quintuple doppelgängers of themselves:

 Ultimately these led to “paradoxical miracles” and “breaches in the laws of reality”.
 Naturally this opened the door to Slaanesh.

 Since the Reinvention, new clone-twins have been limited to “two physical iterations”, but some of the original clones remain: